StackVista/stackstate-docs/setup/cli-install.md

 ## Authentication

-The StackState CLI exposes a number of APIs: the Base API, the Admin API and the Receiver API.
+The StackState CLI uses three StackState APIs: the Base API, the Admin API and the Receiver API.
 These APIs are secured differently and need to have separate authentication details entered in the CLI configuration file.

 ### API key - Receiver API